li-huiyong/li-huiyong.github.io/index.md

 * 8/2024: Paper on [**Self-directed extensive reading with social support: effect on reading and learning performance of high and low English proficiency students**](https://doi.org/10.58459/rptel.2025.20025) was published in [Research and Practice in Technology Enhanced Learning](https://rptel.apsce.net/index.php/RPTEL/article/view/2025-20025).

+* 6/2024: Project proposal on **Mining Students’ Learning Strategy and Predicting Knowledge Gain in Reading using Learning Logging, Eye-tracking and Physiological Measures** was accepted by Kyushu University.

 * 3/2024: Paper on [**GOAL - A data-rich environment to foster self-direction skills across learning and physical contexts**](https://doi.org/10.30191/ETS.202407_27(3).RP04) was published in [Educational Technology & Society](https://www.j-ets.net/collection/forthcoming-articles/27_3).

 * 11/2023: Work as an Assistant Professor at [Research Institute for Information Technology](https://ri2t.kyushu-u.ac.jp/en/index-e.html), [Kyushu University](https://www.kyushu-u.ac.jp/en/).